-Masked man smashes windscreen and pumpkins with baseball bat during Halloween attack
+WATCH: Masked man smashes windscreen and pumpkins with baseball bat during Halloween attack

 Archant